William Washington: Revolutionary War

 Washington was elected a captain of Stafford County Minutemen on September 12, 1775; his militia company was soon assigned to Hugh Mercer's newly formed militia regiment, which became part of the 3rd Virginia Regiment, Continental Line on February 25, 1776, with Washington commanding its 7th Company.
 His lieutenant and second-in-command was fellow Virginian James Monroe, future fifth US.
 President.
 Their first combat was the Battle of Harlem Heights in New York on September 16, 1776, during which he may have been wounded by enemy musket fire.
 At the Battle of Trenton, under command of Nathanael Greene and after a night of scouting the countryside with Monroe to prevent detection, Washington led a successful assault into the town.
 His company drove in Hessian pickets, and seized two cannon on King Street, capturing their crews.
 Washington received wounds to both hands during the action, along with Lt.
 Monroe who was severely wounded in the shoulder.
 Both received thanks from Continental Army commander-in-chief George Washington.

 On January 27, 1777, William was promoted to the rank of major and assigned to the newly created 4th Continental Light Dragoons.
 In the fall of 1778, he was assigned to the 3rd Continental Light Dragoons, which was severely mauled in a surprise attack on the night of September 27 at Old Tappan, New Jersey, by a force of British light infantry.
 Only 55 of the lightly armed dragoons escaped the attack and their commander, Lt.
 Col. George Baylor, was wounded and captured.
 Washington was promoted to lieutenant colonel and placed in command of the 3rd Light Dragoons on November 20, 1778.
 Washington's unit spent the summer of 1779 recruiting and remounting.
-On November 19, 1779, his unit was transferred to the Southern theatre of war, and marched to join the army of Major General Benjamin Lincoln in Charleston, South Carolina.
+On November 19, 1779, his unit was transferred to the war's Southern theater, and marched to join the army of Major General Benjamin Lincoln in Charleston, South Carolina.

 On March 10, 1780, Washington's regiment joined forces with the remnants of the 1st Continental Light Dragoons at Bacon's Bridge, South Carolina, to reconnoiter and screen against the advancing British.
 On March 26, his first encounter with the British Legion, under command of Lieutenant Colonel Banastre Tarleton, resulted in a minor victory near Rantowle's Bridge on the Stono River in South Carolina.
 Afterward, on the Ashley River during the fight at Rutledge's Plantation on March 26, 1780, Lt.
 Col. Washington again bested a detachment of Tarleton's dragoons and infantry.
 Tarleton, however, attacked the encampment of General Isaac Huger at Monck's Corner on the night of April 14, 1780, and routed the Continentals, including the 3rd Light Dragoons, which lost 15 dead, 17 wounded, and 100 dragoons captured, along with 83 horses.